 From August through mid-April, there will be no avian abatement measures other than avian lines.
 Avian lines will be repaired and/or reinstalled as soon as possible following damage or removal.
 New avian lines will be installed and maintained in locations determined to have significant avian predation.
 Avian abatement measures shall be in place by April 1 unless delayed by inclement weather, in which case work will be completed as soon as weather permits.

 Incident Response.
-The trigger for additional action should be around 250 gulls, based on recent numbers.
-This number is reached once to twice per year.
-Unfortunately, NWP has few options available if gull numbers reach a trigger.
-Lethal removal at this trigger would likely work, but unlike NWW,is not approved by NWP.
-Lethal removal would require no additional funding since the boat crew is already on site hazing.
+The trigger for additional action will be 50% of the 5-year average.
+Lethal removal is being pursued as an option but is not approved by NWP at this time.
 If for some reason hazing is not available, propane cannon, distress calls, and other recent bird replant technology will be tried in attempts to abate gulls.
-Use of handheld lasers seems to show promise in deterring loafing gulls and will be applied as needed.
-Investigation of cost savings for Corps NWP employee hazing program should also be investigated.
+Handheld lasers are being tested by COE employees and will be used if shown beneficial.

 Discussion.
-Fish Field Unit (FFU) studies have shown that gulls are not highly efficient predators.
+Fish Field Unit (FFU) studies have shown that gulls are not highly efficient predators, when looking at the entire juvenile salmonid run as a whole.
 Predation rates were calculated at an average 0.75 fish/gull/hour in the zone (SW4) in 2010 and 0.58 fish/gull/hour in 2011.
-This zone requires almost all of the hazing.
 The zones upstream of the bridge have a much higher predation success rate per gull, but gull numbers are effectively held lower due to avian lines.
-If funding is limited, a cost benefit analysis should be made for the hazing program relative to other fish passage improvements and maintenance.
-More recent data from PIT-tag recovery indicates a high number of ESA-listed species consumed by gulls on the Miller Island colony.
+More recent data from PIT-tag recovery indicates a very high number of ESA-listed species consumed by gulls on the Miller Island colony.
 These gulls feed primarily below The Dalles and John Day dams.
 This area is not COE property and this population should be managed by associated wildlife management agencies.
+This has increased the need for improving avian abatement at the dam.

 john day dam